 The adventure capital of New Zealand, and indeed, the world, Queenstown has to be experienced to be believed.
-Set right on the lake, the township feels like a European fairytale, especially in the depths of winter.
+Head on to the best day hikes and set right on the lake.
+The township feels like a European fairytale, especially in the depths of winter.

 Whether you’re an adrenaline junkie, a couple looking for romance or a family looking for things to do in Queenstown – you’ll be spoilt for choice.

 There is so much to do in Queenstown!

 - Jump out of a plane at 15,000ft.